datsBhavy/CI_CD_Automation/README.md

 # CI_CD_Automation
 # Features
 List the key features of your CI/CD automation project.
 For example:
-1. Automated build and deployment
+1. Automated build and deployment using GitHub actions
 2. Continuous integration with version control
 3. Automated testing
 4. Environment provisioning